House panel to hold key impeachment vote, after day of all-out sparring and intrigue

 Rep. Pramila Jayapal, D-Wash., accused OMB of an "after-the-fact coverup" by writing its justification -- prompting Collins to respond, stunned, by noting that a Senate Democrat had requested the letter.

-Collins went on to point out that Ukrainian President Volodymyr Zelensky repeatedly has said that he did not feel that Trump pressured him in any way, and that Democrats have taken to "belittling" Zelensky by calling him an "actor" and "weak" only because he undermined their case.
+Collins went on to point out that Zelensky repeatedly has said that he did not feel that Trump pressured him in any way, and that Democrats have taken to "belittling" Zelensky by calling him an "actor" and "weak" only because he undermined their case.

-In a striking moment, Johnson, D-Ga., later said that Zelensky, during that United Nations meeting with Trump, looked "as if his daughter was downstairs in the basement, duct-taped.
-There's an imbalance of power in that relationship."
+Jayapal also lamented that Trump hadn't followed official "talking points" provided by career bureaucrats while on his July phone call with Zelensky, prompting Republicans to respond that the president, as an elected official, is ultimately in charge of foreign policy.

 Hardline Democrats in safe districts haven't budged on impeachment.
 California Rep. Karen Bass, for example, said earlier this week she's open to impeaching Trump again even if he were to win the 2020 election.